 Healing is not complicated, and a simple step towards it requires no gyms or fancy diet plans.
 All you need is some space and a willingness to sit with your eyes shut.

-Mediation a must
+Meditation a must

 Meditation came into Coutinho’s life when he started seeing cases of cancer and death.
 And it stayed.
 “My meditation practise keeps me away from burnout,” he says.